The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Storage and Serving Suggestions

 Refrigerator Storage: Store in an airtight container for up to 3 days.
-The flavour actually improves on day two as the vegetables meld together.
+The flavor actually improves on day two as the vegetables meld together.
 Give it a good stir before serving.

 Freezer Storage: Not recommended.
-Gazpacho’s high water content creates a watery, separated texture when thawed and the fresh vegetable flavours deteriorate significantly.
+Gazpacho’s high water content creates a watery, separated texture when thawed and the fresh vegetable flavors deteriorate significantly.
 Make fresh batches instead.

-Complete the Meal: Pair your gazpacho with a chicken and avocado lettuce wrap for extra protein, or serve alongside a Mexican cauliflower rice bowl for a filling Mediterranean spread.
+Complete the Meal: Pair your gazpacho with a chicken and avocado lettuce wrap for extra protein, or serve alongside a low-carb cauliflower rice bowl for a filling Mediterranean spread.

 Seasonal Serving Ideas